markd2/RandomLearning/C++/readme.md

         library was giving objc(++) compiler problems.
 Which I'd like to paste here, but xcode decided to stop hanging on to build logs (!)

-  - SWIFT_COMPUTED_PROPERTY, even for just getters
+x  - SWIFT_COMPUTED_PROPERTY, even for just getters
     - annotating a setting automatically makes a getter, so no write-only properties.
   - SWIFT_SHARED_REFERENCE